-- 32. It is possible to hold several types of orders in an OMF, such as: - o Iceberg or Reserve Orders: orders which have a displayed volume (peak) available for execution relating to a portion of a quantity and a hidden volume relating to the remainder of the quantity, kept in the OMF which is capable of execution only after its release to the order book as a new disclosed order, as defined in Article 8(3) of RTS 1 and Article 4(3) of RTS 2. - Stop Orders: orders to buy or sell a prevailing quantity at the prevailing market price once the "stop limit" has been triggered.
+- b) Stop Orders: orders to buy or sell a prevailing quantity at the prevailing market price once the "stop limit" has been triggered.
 Stop orders can be market or limit orders.
-There are different sub- types of stop order, including: - Trailing Stop Orders: stop orders where an absolute or percentage distance between the stop limit and the current reference price is entered. - ii.
+There are different sub-types of stop order, including: - Trailing Stop Orders: stop orders where an absolute or percentage distance between the stop limit and the current reference price is entered. - ii.
 One-Cancels-Other (OCO): A "one-cancels-the-other" order usually consist of a pair of orders, a limit order displayed into the order book and a stop order resting in the OMF, to which the actual waiver is applied.
 When either the condition for disclosing the stop order or executing the limit order is reached and the relevant order is executed, the other order is cancelled.
 An OCO order can also consist of a single order which combines the behaviour of a limit order with that of a stop market order.
 On entry, it first behaves like a limit order and can match accordingly.
 If the stop order trigger condition is fulfilled, the OCO order behaves like a stop order. - iii.
 Done-If-Touched (DIT): users can enter DIT orders in the CLOB, consisting of interests to trade at a pre-defined level which, if touched, will generate a trade.
 Until that moment, the order is not published to the market.
-At the time of disclosure, the order can interact with other trading interests. - 33.
-In this context, ESMA notes that an OMF waiver can cover different types of the OMF orders listed above (e.g. iceberg and stop order) within the same application. - 34.
-With respect to different type of orders in an OMF, ESMA considers that the following features should be complied with when operating an OMF. - 35.
+At the time of disclosure, the order can interact with other trading interests. - 23.
+In this context, ESMA notes that an OMF waiver can cover different types of the OMF orders listed above (e.g. iceberg and stop order) within the same application. - 24.
+With respect to different type of orders in an OMF, ESMA considers that the following features should be complied with when operating an OMF. - 25.
 Timestamp: When orders benefitting from an OMF waiver are disclosed to the order book, to fulfil the requirements in Article 8(1)(c) of RTS 1 and Article 4(1)(c) of RTS 2, a new time priority should be assigned corresponding to the time of disclosure to the order book.
 Therefore, ESMA considers that newly disclosed orders should not retain the original timestamp.